August 7, 2019 by

 - Seek help.
 The best way to steer clear of injury in caregiving is through knowing your limitations, and calling in professionals when warranted.
 The caregiving team from At Home Independent Living is fully experienced and adept in providing a full range of senior care services, helping family members and senior loved ones alike to stay safe and well.

 Call us at (315) 579-HOME (4663) to inquire about an in-home consultation.
-We can perform a safety assessment of the house, provide resources to aid in your caregiving journey, and offer the highly customized, professional in-home elder care Syracuse, NY families need that allows them the opportunity to simply enjoy quality time with the seniors they love.
+We can perform a safety assessment of the house, provide resources to aid in your caregiving journey, and match you with a highly qualified, professional caregiver in Syracuse, NY or the surrounding areas to allow you the opportunity to simply enjoy quality time with your loved one.